pdelong42/metallicity/README.md

 repos I'm reading as sub-modules.
 Right now it's still in the beginning phase.

-I'm still not exactly sure what the name means.
-I wanted something with "meta-" in it, and I wanted to make it a play on words.
-I also think it sounds cool on its own, and I'm a bit of an astronomy/cosmology nerd.
-But I'm still looking for a back-justification which uses a pun or double-meaning of some sort.
+I'm still not exactly sure how the name applies to the project in-particular.
+I just wanted something with "meta-" in it, I wanted to make it a play on words, I wanted it to sound cool, and I'm somewhat of a astronomy/cosmology nerd.
+But I'm still looking for a back-justification which uses the word as a pun, or attributes to it a double-meaning of some sort.